top of page

 Konnichiwa!
 Are you planning on visiting Japan soon?
 Do you like anime, games, or Japanese music?
 Do you want to more easily communicate with Japanese friends or family?
 Get an intro to the language in Japanese I!
 Learn and practice the three Japanese alphabets, the vocabulary you need for travel, and basic conversational grammar.

-Japanese II: Conversations in Situ
+Japanese 2: Conversations in Situ

 Prerequisites: Japanese I